-Implementation

-How effective is the government in implementing its own policies?
+14.2 Implementation How effective is the government in implementing its own policies?
 This question examines the extent to which the government has been able to achieve its own strategic priorities.
 The assessment should therefore center on the major policy priorities identified by a government and examine whether declared objectives could be realized or what hinders effective implementation.
 The focus should be on the executive including the administration and the cabinet.
 Make sure to identify reform drivers and defenders of the status quo, as political determination and institutional capacity may vary among different departments and ministries.
 Please consider if the implementation of strategic priorities corresponds with the normative framework of the BTI in terms of striving for democracy and a market economy.

-14.3 Policy learning

-How innovative and flexible is the government?

-Innovation in policy-making often comes from learning.
+The government is able to implement its policies effectively.
+The government has only limited success in implementing its policies.
+The government fails to implement most of its policies.
+The government is not able to implement any of its policies.
+14.3 Policy learning How innovative and flexible is the government?
+9 Innovation in policy-making often comes from learning.
 This learning extends beyond changes in policy outputs to include changes in the basic beliefs guiding policy formulation.
-Learning opportunities are provided by:

-- · learning from past experiences (effective monitoring and evaluation) - · observation and knowledge exchange (good practices, international cooperation) - · consultancy (academic experts and practitioners)

-Flexibility refers to a government's ability to adapt to and take advantage of developmental opportunities inherent to a given political situation.
+Learning opportunities are provided by: learning from past experiences (effective monitoring and evaluation) observation and knowledge exchange (good practices, international cooperation) consultancy (academic experts and practitioners) Flexibility refers to a government's ability to adapt to and take advantage of developmental opportunities inherent to a given political situation.
 Flexibility and learning allow governments to replace failed policies with innovative ones.
 If possible, provide empirical evidence on whether policy learning happens coincidentally or if there are institutionalized mechanisms that facilitate innovation and flexibility in policy-making.
 Please consider if innovation and flexibility correspond with the normative framework of the BTI in terms of striving for democracy and a market economy.
 The government demonstrates a pronounced ability of complex learning.
-It acts flexibly and replaces 10 failed policies with innovative ones.
-9 8 The government demonstrates a general ability of policy learning, but its flexibility is limited.
-Learning processes inconsistently affect the routines and the knowledge foundation on which policies are based.
-6 5 The government demonstrates little willingness or ability in policy learning.
-Policies are rigidly en-4 forced, and the routines of policy-making do not enable innovative approaches.
-3 2 1 The government demonstrates no willingness or ability in policy learning.
+It acts flexibly and replaces failed policies with innovative ones.
+The government demonstrates a general ability of policy learning, but its flexibility is limited.
+Learn- ing processes inconsistently affect the routines and the knowledge foundation on which policies are based.
+The government demonstrates little willingness or ability in policy learning.
+Policies are rigidly en- forced, and the routines of policy-making do not enable innovative approaches.
+The government demonstrates no willingness or ability in policy learning.

-Criterion: Resource Efficiency